shipyardapp/Shipyard-Documentation/docs/tutorials/dbt-blueprint.md

 - Integrate a data model into your Fleets

 With this tutorial, it is assumed that:
-- You are already familiar with dbt and have an existing repository available with all of your model definitions.
 - You have already set up an integration with Github.
-- You are running this tutorial for the first time using the contents of the [jaffle-shop tutorial](https://docs.getdbt.com/tutorial/setting-up).
+- You are running this tutorial for the first time using the contents of the [jaffle-shop tutorial](https://docs.getdbt.com/tutorial/setting-up) or a repository with your own model definitions.

 For more information, read [our blog post](https://www.shipyardapp.com/blog/deploying-dbt-in-the-cloud/) that covers Getting Started with dbt.
 You can also visit [www.getdbt.com](https://www.getdbt.com) for additional information.